Willie169/github-link-converter-downloader/README.md

 ## GitHub Link Converter Downloader

-Convert GitHub URLs between release tag pattern and release download pattern, blob pattern and raw pattern, or download it with `wget` or `curl`.
+Convert GitHub Links between release tag pattern and release download pattern, blob pattern and raw pattern, or download it with `wget` or `curl`.

 Use file directly: